 Falsified Medicines Directive

-The Falsified Medicines Directive (FMD) is the European Union (EU) regulation designed to protect the Member States from the threat of falsified medicines.
-It requires individual medicines to be verified throughout the legitimate supply chain, protecting patients from potentially dangerous, illegal drugs.
-This will see individual packs of medicines being allocated unique, 2D matrix codes that can be scanned to give details of authenticity.
+The Falsified Medicines Directive (FMD) is a European Union regulation designed to protect Member States from the threat of falsified medicines.
+It requires individual medicines to be verified throughout the legitimate supply chain, protecting patients from potentially dangerous, illegal drugs, with individual packs of medicines being allocated unique 2D matrix codes that can be scanned to give details of authenticity.